codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Installing Codefresh Runner on Rancher RKE 2.X

-#### Step 1: Configure the kubelet to work with the Runner's StorageClass
+#### Step 1: Configure the kubelet to work with Runner's StorageClass

 Configure the cluster to allow the Runner's default StorageClass to create the persistent cache volume from local storage on each node.